mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 *Status: Open*

-During the work on the Pitch shift effect, it was figured out, that the actual parameter settings are not propagated into the effects.
+During the work on the Pitch Shift effect, it was figured out, that the actual parameter settings are not propagated into the effects.
 The maximum possible values are used instead and based on that, some newly added effects can work wrong, based on the invalid values for sample rate or size